Separable homology of graphs and the separability complex: Nonhyperbolicity of the separability complex

 and

-By inspection, Thus, to show that there are $a$ and $k$ such that it suffices to show that there are $a$ and $k$ such that \begin{inequality} |w(a, k, s, n)|+|w(a+s, k, s, n)|-(2s-1)O_n>(2s-1)M_n(b)+(2s-1)m_n(b). \end{inequality}
+By inspection, Thus, to show that there are $a$ and $k$ such that it suffices to show that there are $a$ and $k$ such that \begin{inequality} |w(a, k, s, n)|+|w(b, k, s, n)|-2(2s-1)O_n(a, s)>(2s-1)M_n(b, k, s)+(2s-1)m_n(b, s). \end{inequality}

 Recall that A computation shows that Therefore, \Cref{inequality:contradiction-annular-large-n} is equivalent to \begin{inequality} \end{inequality} which simplifies to